MacLemon/CongressChecklist/README.md

 - Apple certified SIM eject tool™ (aka bent paperclip) to swap SIM cards
 - Smart Watches
     - Charging cable or docking station required to charge
-- WiFi router/firewall (to connect to the hotel Wifi/network)
 - A portable battery pack (aka powerbank) so you can charge on the go.
 (And the necessary cable to recharge that battery pack overnight.)

 #### Wireless and HF